vippsas/vipps-login-dotnet/docs/configure-episerver.md

 > Normally we recommend the checks related to login/registration to be like this:
 >
 > 1. First check if you already have the unique user identifier for Vipps (called "sub" in the response from our API) stored on one of your accounts.
 If you have it, this means that the user has used Vipps on your site earlier and have an explicit link to the account.
 In this case use the ID to log the user into her account.
 > 2. If you have not already stored the ID: check if the user already have an account based on phone number and e-mail address.
 If this gives a match on one (and only one) account, then you can use this to log the user into that account since both phone number and e-mail address is verified in Vipps.
-Before completing the link it is an advantage to do a "sanity check" on the name of the Vipps user to the name in the existing account to make sure that the account is not an old account where the user has abandoned the phone number or e-mail address an this has been picked up by someone else at a later time.
+Before completing the link it is an advantage to do a "sanity check" on the name of the Vipps user to the name in the existing account to make sure that the account is not an old account where the user has abandoned the phone number or e-mail address and this has been picked up by someone else at a later time.
 > 3. If you get a match on multiple accounts you can provide information on this and offer the user the possibility to log in to her existing account (using the old login method) and then link the account to Vipps.
-> 4. It is also recommended on "my page" or similar in the website to provide the option for logged in users that has not yet linked their profile to Vipps to do so, for an easier login the next time.
+> 4. It is also recommended on "my page" or similar on the website to provide the option for logged-in users that has not yet linked their profile to Vipps to do so, for an easier login the next time.
 This just means to provide the "login with Vipps"-button and linking the ID from Vipps with this account.

 ### Link Vipps to an existing account